connext/monorepo/packages/integration/README.md

 # E2E Local Environment

+## External Dependencies

+Make sure you have docker installed globally.

 ## Environment Variables

 In your local environment, run the following commands to export env variables which will be used in the local e2e runtime environment: